-DRA, TURN, A WISH and Greenlining all agree that objectives relating to energy resource procurement and environmental quality are important but are concerned that the Commission not compromise the interests of low income customers in pursuit of these other broader policy objectives.
+DRA, TURN, A WISH and Greenlining all agree that objectives relating to energy resource procurement and environmental quality are important but are concerned that the Commission not compromise the interests of low-income customers in pursuit of these other broader policy objectives.
 DRA would have objectives relating to environmental quality and energy system reliability guide funding levels and cost-effectiveness tests for LIEE programs, while having the other four identified objectives - affordability of energy services, lower bills, safety and comfort and equity - guide program design.
-TURN would make affordability and lower energy bills the highest priority program objective with the assumption that other objectives will be met when low income customers can "afford essential electricity and gas supplies," as set forth in Section 382(b).
-A WISH believes all of the Commission's stated goals can be harmonized under a governing principle of "sustainability."
+TURN would make affordability and lower energy bills the highest priority program objective with the assumption that other objectives will be met when low-income customers can

-&lt;sup>28 See assigned Commissioner's ruling and scoping memo issued March 28, 2007.
+&lt;sup>28 See Assigned Commissioner's Ruling and Scoping memo issued March 28, 2007.